DK Havenergi

-American stocks have performed best on average during the periods when a democratic president has been in power in the US.
-It shows data for the shares in the broad S&P 500 index when looking at the development after the Second World War.
+American stocks have on average performed best during periods when a Democratic president has held power in the United States.
+This is shown by data for stocks in the broad S&P 500 index when looking at developments after World War II.

-During that period, the index has risen by an average of 13 per cent. annually under democratic presidents and 8.2 per cent. under republican.
-However, the popularity of shares is far from just a result of a sitting president and his political beliefs, believes chief strategist at PFA Pension Tine Choi Danielsen, who has drawn the numbers.
+During that period, the index has risen an average of 13 percent annually under Democratic presidents and 8.2 percent under Republican ones.
+However, the popularity of stocks is far from just a result of a sitting president and his political beliefs, believes Chief Strategist at PFA Pension Tine Choi Danielsen, who has drawn the figures.

 - I believe that the most important thing for the stock market is the macroeconomic environment, she says.

-Macroeconomics describes the overall movements in a social economy.
-The financial crisis in 2008 is a good example of the Republicans ending up as the big losers in this type of calculation.
+Macroeconomics describes the overall movements in an economy.
+The 2008 financial crisis is a good example of Republicans ending up as the big losers in this type of calculation.

-Republican George W. Bush was in power during most of the subsequent stock decline, while Democrat Barack Obama took over when things went the other way again.
+Republican George W. Bush was in power during most of the subsequent stock market downturn, while Democrat Barack Obama took over when things went the other way again.

-More recently, there is the energy crisis, which under President Joe Biden forced the central banks to send interest rates sky high.
-In the aftermath, many stock indices took a serious beating.
-This applied both in the USA and in Denmark.
-It can be difficult to pinpoint times when politicians have created lasting movements on the stock market on their own.
+More recently, there was the energy crisis, which forced central banks to raise interest rates under President Joe Biden.
+In the aftermath, many stock indexes took a serious beating.
+This was true in both the United States and Denmark.
+It can be difficult to pinpoint times when politicians have created lasting movements in the stock market on their own.

 These days, however, sudden movements can be a sign of how many shareholders would prefer to see the upcoming presidential election end.

-- Green stocks had a good week after Kamala Harris seemed to get the best out of a debate with Donald Trump, says Tine Choi Danielsen.
+- Green stocks had a good week after Kamala Harris seemed to come out on top in a debate with Donald Trump, says Tine Choi Danielsen.

-- On the other hand, we saw that they fell when Trump was previously strongest after a debate with Joe Biden.
+- Conversely, we saw them fall when Trump previously stood strongest after a debate with Joe Biden.

-If you put on the Danish glasses, companies like Vestas and Ørsted should hope that Kamala Harris wins the election, the chief strategist believes.
+If you look at the Danish perspective, companies like Vestas and Ørsted should hope that Kamala Harris wins the election, the chief strategist believes.

-- It is a question of a trade war, because if Trump wins, then he has been out talking about the increased tariffs here, especially on Chinese goods that are going into the USA.
+- It's a question of a trade war, because if Trump wins, he's been out talking about these increased tariffs on Chinese goods in particular that are going into USA.

-- And when we talk about wind energy, we are 100 per cent. dependent on some parts that only the Chinese can supply.
-This can give the green companies some challenges, says Tine Choi Danielsen.
+- And when we talk about wind energy, we are 100 percent dependent on some parts that only the Chinese can supply.
+This can present some challenges for green companies, says Tine Choi Danielsen.

 /ritzau/